tymyrddin/purple/source/docs/risk-management/choreography.md

 ## Who needs to be in the room

-The exercises in this section require the people who know what the organisation depends on (operational knowledge), the people who understand what threatens it (technical and threat intelligence knowledge), and the people who have the authority to make decisions about treatment (decision-making authority).
+The exercises require the people who know what the organisation depends on (operational knowledge), the people who understand what threatens it (technical and threat intelligence knowledge), and the people who have the authority to make decisions about treatment (decision-making authority).